Kevin Tighe: 1960s

-Tighe's first film appearance was in 1967 as a fraternity brother in The Graduate, after which he appeared in two other films: Narcotics: Pit of Despair and Yours, Mine and Ours.
-After being discharged from the Army, Tighe appeared at the Taper Theater in Los Angeles in "The Trial of the Catonsville Nine" and in Noël Coward's "Design for Living" at the Ahmanson Theatre, also in Los Angeles.
-After this, he went on to perform in "Design for Living" with the National Theatre of Great Britain.
+Tighe's first film appearance was in 1967 as a fraternity brother in The Graduate (only the back of his head is seen, while taking a shower), after which he appeared in two other films: Narcotics: Pit of Despair and Yours, Mine and Ours.
+After being discharged from the Army, Tighe appeared at the Taper Theater in Los Angeles in The Trial of the Catonsville Nine and in Noël Coward's Design for Living at the Ahmanson Theatre, also in Los Angeles.
+After this, he went on to perform in Design for Living with the National Theatre of Great Britain.
 During this period Tighe worked with a number of well-known actors including Lorne Greene, Maggie Smith, and Michael Landon before signing a contract with Universal Studios.
 During Tighe's tenure at Paramount, he appeared on NBC's Bonanza in the episode, "The Weary Willies".

 1970s and 1980s

 Emergency!
 (1970s)

 Tighe auditioned for a new Jack Webb television series, Emergency! in 1972 and landed the role of firefighter-paramedic Roy DeSoto, alongside Randolph Mantooth as his partner, John Gage.
 DeSoto and his team would respond to vehicle crashes, medical emergencies, and other rescues in a fire department rescue squad.
 After receiving advice and treatment orders from a local hospital via radiotelephone, the medics performed advanced life support techniques to stabilize patients needing aid before having them transported to a medical facility.

 In order to better portray his character, Tighe, along with other actors on the show, sat in on paramedic classes and participated in "ride-alongs" with the LA County Fire Department.
 When the show premiered, there were only 12 fire departments or ambulance services in North America fielding paramedics; the show is credited with introducing its audience to the concept of pre-hospital care, fire prevention, and CPR.
 In a 2006 Seattle radio interview, Tighe stated that Emergency! "...resonated with working people and I was always very proud of that fact.
 It promoted the paramedic program."

 The show ran six seasons (129 episodes) with seven two-hour television movie specials including a pilot film, The Wedsworth-Townsend Act and averaged 30 million viewers each week.
-Tighe directed four episodes of Emergency!: "Gossip" (1974), "Inventions" (1974), Equipment (1975), and "Fair Fight" (1977). and wrote one episode for the show, "Up all Night" (1977).
+Tighe directed four episodes of Emergency!: "Gossip" (1974), "Inventions" (1974), "Equipment" (1975), and "Fair Fight" (1977). and wrote one episode for the show, "Up all Night" (1977).
 Tighe and Mantooth did many of their own stunts in the early years of the show.
 Mantooth has been quoted as saying, "If you could see our faces, it was us doing the stunts, if you couldn't, it was our stunt double."